 Pasta comes in many shapes and sizes, but do you know what each shape is called?
 And do you know which type is best for different dishes?
-Check out this quick guide to some of our favorite types of pasta!
+Check out this quick guide to some of our favorite so you can pick the perfect pasta!

 These wide egg pasta strands are reminiscent of thin lasagna noodles.
 They are often used with heavy meat sauces.